KlosStepan/blog/content/blog/11-material-ui-custom-fonts/index.md

 date: "2024-05-20T18:50:00.000Z"
 ---

-In this post I will show how to use custom fonts in Material UI in React application.
+In this post I'm gonna show how to use custom fonts in Material UI in React application.
 The reason is that I found it troubling and seemingly intuitive setup didn't work.

 We will use `external fonts` from these 2 sources:
 - TrueType font (`.ttf file`),